nicktruel/cookbook/README.md

 ---
 > Web application allowing users to easily store, access, update, add and delete cooking recipes.
+Being an avide amateur of good food and cooking myself, the aim of that app was to make it as practical as possible for finding recipes, updating them and being able to follow them while cooking (as if reading recipes from a cookbook on a stand in your kitchen).

 > The deployed version is available here: [Nick's Cookbook](https://cookbook-milestone-3.herokuapp.com/home_page)